Dr Thomas Jones

 Research

-Dr. Jones supervises PhD students investigating high-efficiency, novel fuel cell development; novel solar cell synthesis; the inkjet-printing of highly conductive Noble metals; the investigation of corrosion-resistant coatings; and the synthesis of antimicrobial coatings using unique nanoparticle formulations.
+Dr. Jones supervises PhD students who projects past and present include investigating metals and their production; high-efficiency, novel fuel cell development; novel solar cell synthesis; the inkjet-printing of highly conductive Noble metals; the investigation of corrosion resistant coatings; and the synthesis of antimicrobial coatings in catheters using unique nanoparticle formulations.
 He also oversees MSc and BSc student honours projects.

 Dr. Jones’s research is closely tied to industrial developments and supported by UKRI and private sector organisations: